Depreca1ed/DeBot/README.md

 WEBHOOK_URL = '' # The link to the webhook you wish for the bot to send all its private logging messages to,

-SERVER_INVITE = '' # The preferred "main" guild's invite, this usually refers to support server.

 ```
 > Yes I tend to put everything which feels even slightly similar to being a constant value in a config.py file.
 Just something I prefer to be more comfortable with I suppose